finn-no/tech.finn.no/_posts/2016-06-17-splitting-up-a-storyboard.md

 When you’ve run this script for the first time, you have the functions that are necessary to instantiate your view controllers.

 5. Find all places where view controllers are instantiated via the storyboard (and not via segues) and change these invocations so that they use the generated storyboard functions.

+As mentioned, a more thorough explanation on how to use the generator is provided in the README of the [GitHub project](https://github.com/mariusw/MWStoryboardScenes "MWStoryboardScenes").

+Good luck with splitting your storyboard :-)